EPIC UNREAL MEGAGRANT RESEARCH WITH LUCY BRYANT UTS 2022

 Web Development in London 2003 – 2009

-I was the Senior Developer for this award winning digital agency.
+I was the Technical Lead for this award winning digital agency.
 Digital Outlook produced websites, games, online advertising and digital strategy for major entertainment clients including Disney, XBox and Chorion (Noddy, Mr Men, Olivia).

 For every major Disney release I created high end template websites and games with Adobe Flash and AS2/AS3 that were rolled out across Europe.
 These templates were coded with the ability to populate with content using any language.
 This gave us the advantage that should an edit be required, only 1 set of files needed to be changed for it to filter through the 12 difference regions.